genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 Check the [generic variables](./APIReference.md#generic-variables) needed to use the API.

-Check the parameters explanation [here](../RAG/RAGAssistantsSection.md).
+Check the explanation about parameters [here](../RAG/RAGAssistantsSection.md).

 > The following endpoints require a GeneXus Enterprise AI API token related to **project** scope.